univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/forward.rst

    migrated services is needed during the time of the migration.
    Future releases will not support this setup.

-1. Download the certificate from the :program:`Keycloak` app and save it to the local file :file:`/etc/ssl/certs/ucs-sso-ng.keycloak-signing.pem`:
+1. Download the :program:`Keycloak` IdP's signing certificate for SAML communication and save it to the local file :file:`/etc/ssl/certs/ucs-sso-ng.keycloak-signing.pem`:

    .. code-block:: console